Herb Zarrow

-Herb Zarrow (November 4, 1925 – May 11, 2008) was an American magician influential in the profession for his inventions of unique sleight of hand and card tricks.
-His skills were held in the highest regard in professional magicians' circles.
+Herbert Gershen Zarrow (November 4, 1925 – May 11, 2008) was an American magician influential in the profession for his inventions of unique sleight of hand and card tricks.
+The inventor of the Zarrow shuffle, his skills were held in the highest regard in professional magicians' circles.

 Biography

+His obituary noted that he had been married for 57 years to Phyllis Roemer Zarrow, and they had two children.
+A certified public accountant (CPA), he was the founding partner of an accounting firm.
+He was also a member of B'nai B'rith, and resided in Fair Lawn, New Jersey, at the time of his death.

-Zarrow's available biographical information is limited at best; a literature search does not reveal a lengthy biography of the man.
-However, he does appear in a DVD series about his card magic, in the magic literature, including David Ben's book Zarrow: A Lifetime of Magic.
+Zarrow appears in a DVD series about his card magic, and in magic literature, including David Ben's book Zarrow: A Lifetime of Magic.

-Zarrow appeared on the cover of April, 2001 issue of The Linking Ring after being honored at the 2001 annual Fechter's Finger flicking Frolic convention of close up magicians for a lifetime of contributions and achievements.
+Zarrow appeared on the cover of April 2001 issue of The Linking Ring after being honored at the 2001 annual Fechter's Finger flicking Frolic convention of close up magicians for a lifetime of contributions and achievements.
 The Linking Ring article contains some biographical information.

 An auction of Zarrow's collection, including his extensive library and associated ephemera, was conducted by Potter & Potter Auctions on October 23, 2010.